Last modified on January 7th, 2023

 Where Can You Buy Sea Moss?

-How Much Sea Moss to Take Daily?
+How Much Should You Take Daily?

-What Are the Side Effects of Sea Moss?
+What Are the Side Effects?

 Some have also expressed concerns that sea moss could expose you to heavy metals because seaweed does absorb heavy metals in relatively high amounts.
 This hasn’t been proven in research, however.